 The Office of the Ombudsman services all TE entities globally.
-Therefore, all TE employees or third parties are encouraged to use this service to report any actual or potential breaches or concerns of human rights obligations, including any child labour concerns.
+Therefore, all TE, including TE Canada, employees or third parties are encouraged to use this service to report any actual or potential breaches or concerns of human rights obligations including any forced labour or child labour concerns.
 Information about the program is publicly available on the TE website at Office of the Ombudsman | TE Connectivity.

 Our Office of Ombudsman continues to collect and monitor grievances related to human rights.
-In FY2024, there were no significant human rights complaints, including child labour, raised to the Ombudsman.
+In FY2024, no significant human rights complaints were raised to the Ombudsman.